 Set the Co-Hosted BSS subfield in the HE Operation element that it transmits to 1.

-Set the Max Co-Hosted BSSID Indicator field in the HE Operation element that it transmits to a nonzero value n such that 2n indicates the maximum number of BSSIDs in the co-hosted set.
+Set the Max Co-Hosted BSSID Indicator field in the HE Operation element that it transmits to a nonzero value n, where 1≤n≤8(#16587), such that 2n indicates the maximum number of BSSIDs in the co-hosted set.

 Members of the co-hosted BSSID set have the same 48 – n MSBs in their BSSIDs.